-Understanding Art Therapy
+Understanding Art Therapy Treatment

 January 16, 2017

 Art therapy focuses mainly on psychotherapy.
 Art therapy has helped thousands of people.
-In truth, art therapy has saved me from depression.

 Claire Henderson, Ph.D., and co-authors, wrote that “Evidence suggests that factors increasing the likelihood of treatment avoidance or delay before presenting for care include (1) lack of knowledge to identify features of mental illnesses, (2) ignorance about how to access treatment, (3) prejudice against people who have a mental illness and (4) expectation of discrimination against people diagnosed with mental illness.”

-Innovation and research continue to find a deeper understanding of the conditions and procedures; however, according to numerous accounts, people suffering from mental disorders shared that art therapy is a significant factor in their recovery.
+Innovation and research continue to find a deeper understanding of conditions and procedures; however, according to numerous accounts, people suffering from mental disorders shared that art therapy is a significant factor in their recovery.

-How Does Art Therapy Function?
+How Does This Treatment Function?